Srujan12-hi/renamer/README.md

 * This is only for personal use !!
 Don't make a Bot channel Business with this !!
 * Pull Requests are always accepted but shouldn't involve increasing complexity of deploying
 ## Credits
-* Spechide as always ❤️
+* My girlfriend as always ❤️
 * And everyone in this Journey